Denzel Washington: 2010–2019: Return to theater and The Equalizer trilogy

-Washington returned to Broadway playing Troy Maxson, opposite Viola Davis, in the revival of August Wilson's Fences (2010).
+Washington returned to Broadway playing Troy Maxson, opposite Viola Davis, in the revival of August Wilson's Fences.
+Set in 1950s Pittsburgh, Washington plays a former Negro league baseball player working as a garbage collector who struggles to provide for his family and come to terms with the events of his life.
 Ben Brantley of The New York Times wrote, "Mr. Washington has the fluid naturalness we associate with good screen actors... face and stance alone provide fascinating (and damning) glimpses into Troy’s attitudes toward his son from an earlier relationships".
-Washington won the Tony Award for Best Actor in a Play on June 13, 2010.
+Washington won the Tony Award for Best Actor in a Play for his performance.
 That same year, Washington starred in The Book of Eli (2010), a post-apocalyptic action-drama set in the near future.
 Also in 2010, he starred as a veteran railroad engineer in the action film Unstoppable, about an unmanned, half-mile-long runaway freight train carrying dangerous cargo.
 The film was his fifth and final collaboration with director Tony Scott, following Crimson Tide (1995), Man on Fire (2004), Déjà Vu (2006) and The Taking of Pelham 123 (2009).

+Washington and Anne Hathaway attended the 2010 Nobel Peace Prize ceremony honoring imprisoned Chinese writer and human rights activist Liu Xiaobo.
+The following day, they co-hosted the Nobel Peace Prize Concert in Oslo held in honor of Liu.